 Strategy 1: Enhancing your statistical knowledge

 Statistics form the foundation of data science.
-A solid understanding of statistical concepts is crucial for analysing data, drawing meaningful conclusions, and making accurate predictions.
+A solid understanding of statistical concepts is crucial for analyzing data, drawing meaningful conclusions, and making accurate predictions.

 To enhance your statistical knowledge, start by familiarising yourself with the fundamentals, such as probability distributions, hypothesis testing, and regression analysis.

 Online courses, including those on offer at the Institute of Data, textbooks, and resources from reputable institutions are excellent starting points.